 | Dual-pane local file organization | Solid Explorer |

-| APK/bundle sideloading | AnExplorer |
+| APK/bundle sideloading for Android apps | AnExplorer |

-| Download + open archives from web | AnExplorer |
+| Download + extract archives from web | AnExplorer |

 Chromebook Models Confirmed Working with AnExplorer